A's score early, end D-backs' winning streak at 6 | Sports-Games

 A's score early, end D-backs' winning streak at 6

 Luzardo, a 22-year-old left-hander who battled shoulder problems last season, set single-game highs in innings pitched and strikeouts (seven) in earning his second win of the season against no losses.
-He also walked two batters.
-The A's, who lost their previous two games in Phoenix against Arizona, got all the runs they needed early against Diamondbacks' starter Merrill Kelly (3-2).
+He walked two batters and gave up four hits.
+The A's, who lost their previous two games in Phoenix against Arizona, got all the runs they needed early against Diamondbacks starter Merrill Kelly (3-2).
 Kelly hadn't pitched fewer than six innings in any of his four previous starts this season, and had won his last two.

 Canha hit his third home run of the season in the third inning, after a Chapman double.
 Oakland threatened to add on in the seventh, loading the bases with walks issued by Arizona reliever Taylor Clarke.
 But Clarke got Stephen Piscotty to ground out to end the inning.

-Tim Locastro singled to start the eighth, then stole the 23rd base of his career - having never been caught - and after taking third base on a deep fly ball, scored the Diamondbacks' only run of the game on Starling Marte's sacrifice fly.
+Tim Locastro singled to start the eighth, then stole the 23rd base of his career -- having never been caught -- and after taking third base on a deep fly ball, scored the Diamondbacks' only run of the game on Starling Marte's sacrifice fly.
 A's pitchers held the Diamondbacks to six hits.
-Oakland closer Liam Hendriks worked the ninth inning for his eighth save of the season.
+Oakland closer Liam Hendriks worked a perfect ninth inning for his eighth save of the season.

 --Field Level Media